First-Order Bayesian Regret Analysis of Thompson Sampling: Bandit Setting

 Here we state a theorem on the behavior of a Bayesian agent in an online learning environment.
 In the next subsection we use it to give a nearly optimal regret bound for Thompson Sampling with bandit feedback.
-This theorem is stated in a rather general way in order to encompass the semi-bandit case as well as the thresholded version of Thompson Sampling discussed later.
-The proof goes by controlling the errors of unbiased and negatively biased estimators for the losses using a concentration inequality.
-Then we argue that because these estimators are accurate with high probability, a Bayesian agent will usually believe them to be accurate, even though this accuracy circularly depends on the agent's past behavior.
-We relegate the detailed proof to the Appendix.
+This theorem is stated in a rather general way to encompass the semi-bandit setting as well as the Thresholded Thompson Sampling discussed later.

+As with the rest of this paper, the theorem below concerns the \emph{Bayes-optimal} setting, in which a Bayesian agent starts with a prior and the true environment is generated from that prior.
+As before, we let $p_t(i)=\mathbb P_t[i\in A^*]$ be the time-$t$ probability that $i$ is one of the top $m$ arms and $\hat p_t(i)=\mathbb P_t[i\in A_t]$ the probability that the player plays arm $i$ in round $t$.